 Things to test: The “invisible hypnotist” bit.
 Complete anesthesia.

 Beyond the levels described by Arons scale, some hypnotists recognize additional levels of depth.
-Below are some descriptions, though in most cases these extreme levels are not encountered without deliberate effort.
+Below are some descriptions, though in most cases these extreme levels are not encountered without significant, deliberate, effort by a trained hypnotist

 The Sichort state is used as anesthesia in surgery – especially those surgeries dealing with the abdominal cavity.